 Where the number of applications is greater than the admission number, all applications will be ranked using the oversubscription criteria set out above.
-Thereafter, all other applications will be ranked by distance.
+Thereafter, all other applications will be ranked by Random allocation.
+In order to ensure fairness, the School Admissions Team will administer the random allocation procedure overseen by an independent adjudicator in accordance with the random allocation procedure.